 While we are delighted that many Congressional members are working tooth and nail to protect the refuge, we need to continue fighting oil development in the area any way we can until the coastal plain area is off-limits permanently.
 One way to help is to contact your Members of Congress asking them to support any and all legislation introduced which would prohibit oil and gas exploration in Area 1002.
 Equally important is to comment on the EIS Coastal Plain Oil and Gas Leasing Programs.
 Your input must be received by March 13, 2019.
 A signature on a petition or comment via an organization just isn’t enough.

 Below is the first of several letters of objection we will be submitting.
 Everything you need to craft and send a thoughtful, and unique comment can be found on this page.
 Please help out.

 Dear Ms Hayes,

-As U.S. citizens deeply concerned for our environment and diminishing wildlife populations, we are writing to highlight for you the fundamental importance of fully protecting its 1.5-million acre coastal plain.
+As U.S. citizens deeply concerned for our environment and diminishing wildlife populations, we are writing to highlight for you the fundamental importance of fully protecting the 1.5-million acre coastal plain area of the ANWR.
 Like the majority of Americans, we completely oppose oil exploration, development and production in the Arctic Refuge.
 Such activity would be incompatible with the purposes for which the refuge was established, including “to conserve fish and wildlife populations and habitats in their natural diversity.”

 When the original Arctic National Wildlife Range was established in 1960 by the Eisenhower Administration, it was done with the foresight and wisdom to protect an entire ecosystem, both south and north of the Brooks Range, including the rich coastal plain.